Landscapes touched by warfares

 Towards Levočské vrchy

-Walking towards Levočské vrchy took about 3 hours through hilly lowland in the continental divide between Hornád and Poprad rives.
+Walking towards Levočské vrchy took about 3 hours through hilly lowland in the continental divide between Hornád and Poprad rivers.
 Levočské vrchy used to be military exercise area from 1952 till 2011, network of roads and ruins of tourist huts remains as legacy of this period.
 The highland is a paradise for bikers.
-At some areas the range looks like plateaus so though being at altitudes about 900 metres, you need not to pedal too much to reach the peaks.
+At some areas the range looks like plateau so though being at altitudes about 900 metres, you need not to pedal too much to reach the peaks.
 I soon learned the water is not so abundant in this range as in the previous ones.

 Levočské vrchy – plateau with lot of clearcuts and newly planted forests